SkylineCommunications/AnsibleElasticCluster/README.md

 The playbook should be executed with elevated rights as some super user actions are needed for the installation.

+Note: installed version of elassticsearch is version 6.8.

 Before running the playbook some variables need to be set in the variables.yml file.

 ## Before running the playbook